UHT and Non-Residents Buying Whistler Real Estate

 Can a Non-Resident Maximize the Nightly Rental Income and Still Use their Property?

-Good news: Yes.
-Each person who wants to buy a (Phase 1) property zoned for nightly rental and maximize the rentals and use it themselves can now do so with less restrictions.
-The owner(s) can use their property for 28 days each without repercussions from the Canada Revenue Agency (CRA) while generating revenue.
-UHT has overridden the GST requirements.
+Good news: Each person who wants to buy a property zoned for nightly rental (Phase 1), rent out nightly, and use it themselves can do so with limitations.
+The owner(s) can use their property for 28 days each without repercussions from the Canada Revenue Agency (CRA).
+The CRA has a 10% restriction on personal use if the intent of your phase 1 property is to generate revenue.
+Therefore, use is now between 28 days and 35 days.
 This is good news.
 For a full description and examples of how this works, see the page on Non-Resident and the Underused Housing Tax (UHT)

 Canadian Citizens are Not Non-Residents When it Comes to UHT.